aukilabs/posemesh/docs/how-to/task-lifecycle.md

 SIGTERM handler for your application.

 Both entrypoints await SDK registration, authentication, transfer and peer cleanup, including the compute registrar.
-The older public registration and heartbeat helpers remain available to existing callers; the entrypoints no longer start them.
-Do not start a second registrar or heartbeat owner alongside a managed host.
+Existing hosts may keep their call to `dds::register::spawn_registration_if_configured`: it is now a no-op compatibility shim, and `run_node` registers the actual runner capabilities.
+New hosts should call only the managed entrypoint.

+The old heartbeat/session engine, authentication wrappers, DDS P2P wrappers, global registration state and `posemesh-node-registration` crate are removed.
+`http::router()` still serves `/health`; the obsolete `/internal/v1/registrations` callback is removed.
+Low-level callers of those removed helpers must migrate to the SDK; runner and host interfaces remain.

 Authentication or registration failure stops the managed host after the SDK's bounded retries.
 Robot refresh denial does not fall back to SIWE or loop forever.